petergeoghegan/pg_hexedit/README.md

 pg_hexedit and wxHexEditor can be invoked using convenience scripts that take care of everything.
 These are designed to be run on a PostgreSQL backend hacker's laptop, while the target PostgreSQL server is actually running.
 The server is queried to locate the relevant relation files.
 The scripts also take care of adding convenience offsets to the wxHexEditor cache, which can be used to quickly locate internal pages of a B-Tree, for example.
+The wxHexEditor shortcut for accessing the offsets is Ctrl + G.

 `psql` should be within your $PATH when the scripts are invoked. libpq environment variables like $PGDATABASE can be set within the `hexedit.cfg`